docker/docs/engine/admin/ansible.md

 ## Installation

-The `docker_container` module is a core module, and will ship with Ansible by default.
+The `docker_container` module is a core module, and ships with Ansible by default.

 ## Usage